mr-rishikesh/SecurePR/README.md

-# DevInsight — AI-Powered PR Security Auditor
+# SecurePR — AI-Powered PR Security Auditor

 DevInsight hooks into GitHub via webhooks, audits each pull request diff with an LLM, and posts severity-rated security findings directly on the PR thread — automatically.